Porting Coreutils to Koka

 What stands out so far

-The effect system changes how you structure code.
-When side effects are visible in the types, you naturally separate pure logic from IO.
-Not because a linter told you to, but because the language makes that the easiest path.
+The effect system changes how I structure code.
+When side effects are visible in the types, separatng pure logic from IO becomes natural.
+The language makes that the easiest path.

-Perceus is the other thing I keep coming back to.
-Functional languages have a reputation for being slow or memory-hungry.
+Perceus is the other thing, functional languages have a reputation for being slow or memory-hungry.
 Koka’s approach to reference counting gives you immutability without the usual performance cost.
-It’s a serious answer to the problem that has kept functional programming away from systems-level work.

 No rush